rapidnoodle/aac-website/README.md

 $ npm i
 ```

-Create a .env file in the root project directory and set these variables (you don't have to use these specific values):
+Set the environment variables for the project (you don't have to use these specific values):

 ```
-PORT=3000
+export PORT=3000
-MONGO_URI=mongodb://127.0.0.1:27017/database
+export MONGO_URI=mongodb://127.0.0.1:27017/database
 ```

 Open up another, separate terminal in your home directory (NOT PROJECT ROOT) and run the following command (make sure you have Mongo completely installed before you run this command):